Jade plants are popular succulents and are extremely easy to raise.

 If you have a stem cutting, allow the cutting to rest on a paper towel for at least 2-3 days until a callus has formed over the bottom of the cutting.

-Then fill a shallow container with succulent soil mix and place the stem cutting in it.
+Then fill a shallow container with succulent soil mix and place the stem cutting.

 You will soon notice that roots have started growing from the cutting.